lioneljuru/portifolio-project/README.md

 4. Validation Errors
    * 400 Bad Request: Returned if the input data for event creation or update is invalid
 5. Server Errors
-   * 500 Internal server Error: Returnet if a server meets an unexpected condition that prevents it from fulfilling the request made by the client or user.
+   * 500 Internal server Error: Returns, if a server meets an unexpected condition that prevents it from fulfilling the request made by the client or user.

+and many more.

 ### Environment Variables